TGOlson/tiny-surf/README.md

 # tiny-surf

-A tiny little way to check the waves.
+A tiny way to check the waves.

 ### design